IRAK4 is a signaling kinase that becomes inappropriately activated in

-IRAK4 is, in addition, a key target for the treatment of inflammatory disorders including rheumatoid arthritis, inflammatory bowel disease (IBD), lupus and gout.
+IRAK4 is also an important target for the treatment of inflammatory disorders including rheumatoid arthritis, inflammatory bowel disease (IBD), lupus and gout.

-IRAK4 is an idiosyncratic kinase where selectivity and cellular potency has been very challenging to achieve.
-Nimbus has generated multiple lead series that address both these attributes.
-Importantly, the Nimbus approach provides a clear rationale for selectivity and a path to optimization.
+As a result of unique structural attributes, selectivity and cellular potency have been very challenging to achieve with IRAK4.
+Despite this, Nimbus has generated exquisitely selective compounds that are highly drug-like.
+Importantly, the Nimbus approach has provided a clear rationale for selectivity and rapid lead optimization.